Roberts Bukarts

-Roberts Bukarts (born June 27, 1990) is a Latvian professional ice hockey forward for HC Vítkovice Ridera of the Czech Extraliga (ELH).
+Roberts Bukarts (born June 27, 1990) is a Latvian professional ice hockey player who is a forward for HK Dukla Trenčín of the Slovak Extraliga.

 Playing career

 Bukarts made his Kontinental Hockey League debut with Dinamo Riga during the 2009–10 season.

 He has formerly played with PSG Zlín, HC Oceláři Třinec, HC Sparta Praha of the Czech Extraliga (EHL).
 He was a first round selection in the 2009 KHL Junior Draft.

 International play

 Bukarts represented Latvia at the 2023 IIHF World Championship where he recorded two goals and one assist and won a bronze medal, Latvia's first ever IIHF World Championship medal.